Skip to Main Content

 These resources contain basic overview information that can be useful when you're just beginning your research.

 Below are a few of the "top" journals in economics by the number of times their articles have been cited.
-To see many more journals in economics, including sub-specializations, see our Journals by Title page and select "Business & Economics" from the subject drop-down.
-On the results page a variety of Economics sub-disciplines are listed.
+To see many more journals in economics, including sub-specializations, see the LibrarySearch (Journal Titles) link below.

 Below are just a few of our databases useful for economics research.
-For more databases with economics content, check out our Databases A-Z page and select "Economics" from the drop-down.
+For more databases with economics content, click on the Databases A-Z link, listed below, and select "Economics" from the drop-down.

 Searching Tips and Tricks